Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 As we already have a very good C8Y API coverage for mapping not all complex cases might be supported.
 Currently, the following Mappings are supported:

-* Inventory
+* inventory
-* Events
+* events
-* Measurements
+* measurements
-* Alarms
+* alarms
-* Operations (Outbound to devices)
+* operations (outbound to devices)

-Beside that complex JSON objects & arrays are supported but not fully tested.

-Due to two different libraries to evaluate JSONata in:
+A mapping is defined of mapping properties and substitutions.
+The substitutions are mapping rules copying date from the incoming payload to the payload in the target system.
+These substitutions are defined using the standard JSONata as JSONata expressions.
+These JSONata expressions are evaluated in two different libraries:
 1. `dynamic-mapping-ui`: (nodejs) [npmjs JSONata](https://www.npmjs.com/package/jsonata) and
 2. `dynamic-mapping-service` (java): [JSONata4Java](https://github.com/IBM/JSONata4Java)
+Please be aware that slight in differences in the evaluation of these expressions exist.

 Differences in more advanced expressions can occur.
 Please test your expressions before you use advanced elements.